 2B — Newspapers under 350,000 circulation

-Bronze: The Orange County Register, Santa Ana, CA, Gary Warner, Travel Editor
+Bronze: The Orange County Register (Santa Ana, CA), Gary Warner, Travel Editor

-Category 3: Magazines 3A — Travel Magazines
+3A — Travel Magazines

-Gold: National Geographic Traveler, Keith Bellows, Editor
+Bronze: National Geographic Traveler, Keith Bellows, Editor-in-chief

 3B — Travel Coverage in Other Magazines